grafana/writers-toolkit/docs/sources/style-guide/inclusive-writing/index.md

 ## Write for an international audience

+Grafana Labs uses US English as our standard (for spelling, grammar, punctuation, and more).
-US English is the standard for Grafana Labs documentation, and we write for an international audience with the following guidelines in mind:
+We write for an international audience with the following guidelines in mind:

 ### Avoid acronyms